rik-brown/Branch-o-Scope/README.md

 Starting radius (= current parent radius)
 Starting maturity or branch level

-Should the 'timeToBranch' parameter be passed on to the cell or calculated inside the cell?
+Should the 'timeToBranch' parameter be passed in from the main Draw() loop to the cell or calculated from inside the cell?
-Either way, there needs to be an opportunity to add random / allow for individual variations
+Either way, there needs to be an opportunity to add random / allow for individual variations Maybe a simple 'generation' value is the most flexible alternative?

-The same goes for 'number of branches'
+The same goes for 'number of branches' to split into, when the time comes.

 Approach should be to identify which parameters will the cell 'own' and how will random be included.
 Proposals: